mohisen/bonsai-simulink/README.md

 # Simulink Overview

 Simulink, developed by The MathWorks, is a graphical programming environment for modeling, simulating and analyzing multi-domain dynamical systems.
 Bonsai is using Simulink as a training environment for a Bonsai BRAIN.
 We’re supporting a wide range of use cases that can be described as control or machine tuning problems.
-Please review our simulator and sim model requirements guide at INSERT URL.
+Please review our simulator and [**simulation model requirements guide**](http://docs.bons.ai//guides/simulation-guide.html).

 ## Simulink Bonsai Examples